syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 ## Export to Pdf

-You can Export data to pdf by using the ExportToPdf method by passing the SfDataGrid as an argument.
-The following code example illustrates exporting data to Excel using the ExportToExcel Method.
+You can Export data to PDF by using the ExportToPdf method by passing the SfDataGrid as an argument.
+The following code example illustrates exporting data to PDF using the ExportToPdf Method.

 {% highlight c# %}
 private void ExportToPdf()